hyorimitsu/knowledge-hub/README.md

 🚧 Currently under development

 ## License
-This project is private and confidential.
+This project is open source and available under the MIT License.